 In severe influenza, admission to hospital, intensive care, antibiotic therapy to prevent secondary infection and breathing support may be required.

 Avian influenza is one of a subgroup of influenza viruses that normally affect birds.
 Until recently, this virus had not been seen in people.
-However, human infections with a particular strain of avian influenza, Influenza A(H7N9), was first reported in China on April 1, 2013.
-Since then there have been additional cases occurring in China, as well as a few travel-related cases in other countries.
 Available information suggests that this virus does not have the ability to transmit easily among humans.
 Clusters that have been reported suggest that limited human-to-human transmission may occur where there was unprotected close contact with symptomatic cases, but no onward transmission has been detected.

 As yet, there is limited information about the scope of the disease the virus causes and about the source of exposure.
 Most human infections are believed to have occurred after exposure to infected poultry or contaminated environments.

 Symptoms of infection include fever, cough and shortness of breath, with most progressing to severe pneumonia.
 The disease is of concern because most patients have been severely ill.

 - Resources from the Public Health Agency of Canada (PHAC):

 - BC Centre for Disease Control (BC CDC)